thejaminator/latteries_private_mono/README.md

 - [Yes](example_scripts/example_probs.py).

 How do I delete my cache?
-- Just delete the folder that you've been caching to.
+- Just delete the folder that you specified when you created the caller's cache.

-What is the difference between this and xxxx?
-- TODO